blazing-edge-labs/web-skeleton/README.md

 Folder contains shareable files that provide functionality on top of current React and Redux logic which is spread across all other folders:

 ### createFormData.js
 A module that creates FormData object used in multipart API POST request and returns it.
 The function takes iterable as a parameter.
-Data in our app is immutable and it can be iterated to construct FormData object out of all values that our iterable contains.

 ### fetch.js
 A module which exports Fetch API.
 We don't call Fetch API immediately from our actions because with every request there is a bunch of repeatable processes through which our request needs to go.
 That is why this module contains all reusable functionality and configuration.
 Prior to every request, we have *Authorization* header and usually *Content-Type* header to set.
 We merge those default headers with other options passed to the module.
 Upon every successful response we need to parse JSON data into readable objects and we need to check the status of our request.
 By specification, Fetch API Promises reject only in case of exceptions so we need to manually check the status of response and manually reject in case our API responded with the error.
 The last thing to check is when our Fetch API Promise gets rejected.
 In that case, we want to make sure that we redirect all 401 statuses back to Login page because the user doesn't have permissions to access our application.